amitxv/PC-Tuning/docs/building.md

 ## Unmount and Commit

 Run the command below to commit our changes to the ISO.
 If you get an error, check if the directory is empty to ensure the ISO is unmounted by typing ``explorer "%MOUNT_DIR%"``.
-If it is empty, you can likely ignore the error, otherwise try close all open folders and run the command again.
+If it is empty, you can likely ignore the error, otherwise try closing all open folders and execute the command again.

 ```bat
 DISM /Unmount-Wim /MountDir:"%MOUNT_DIR%" /Commit && rd /s /q "%MOUNT_DIR%"